 - Medical Emergency

 An emergency is a sudden, life or death situation.
 Whether or not you need to enter the CoH will depend upon the other key factors we will look into.
-Even without going to the Courts, the Holy Spirit may speak through a word of wisdom or knowledge to help.
+Even without going to the Courts, the Holy Spirit may speak through a word of wisdom or knowledge during an intercession appointment to remove the attacks of the enemy.

 - Health, Financial, Emotional or Spiritual Attacks